ngasper9/serial-r-w/README.md

 # Python - Serial read and write

-a very very simple serial read and write program.
+A very very simple serial read and write program.